 - Interior applications only.

-If you don’t have a lot of money and you don’t care if your plywood is baby smooth on the surface, go for a lower grade.
+If you don’t have a lot of money to buy plywood and you don’t care if your plywood is baby smooth on the surface, go for a lower grade.
 It’s just as strong as the nicer looking grades.

 - Smooth, paintable surface.
 Repairs to the veneer like replacing knots with patches can be made, but no more than 18.
-Used for projects like cabinets.
+This is the best plywood for cabinets.